-For information about how to add additional attributes to be automatically synchronized, see "Synchronizing Additional LDAP Attributes" in the Novell Vibe 3.2 Administration Guide.
+For information about how to add additional attributes to be automatically synchronized, see "Synchronizing Additional LDAP Attributes" in the Novell Vibe 3.3 Administration Guide.

 - Register LDAP User Profiles Automatically: Select this option to automatically add LDAP users to the Vibe site.
 However, workspaces are not created until users log in to the Vibe site for the first time. - Delete Users That Are Not in LDAP: Select this option to delete users that exist on the Vibe site but do not exist in your LDAP directory.
-If this option is not selected and you delete a user from your LDAP directory, the user is automatically disabled in Vibe.
-For more information about disabled users in Vibe, see "Disabling Vibe User Accounts" in the Novell Vibe 3.2 Administration Guide.